TelegraphResearch/TelegraphResearch/_posts/2014-10-06-ridesharing.md

 Rideshare company Sidecar [was the first to market with pooled ridesharing in May](http://techcrunch.com/2014/06/29/sidecar-shareable-rides/).
 The company that originally caught our attention in the area was [Hitch](http://www.takehitch.com/), a ridesharing company focused solely on pooled rides.
 Since Hitch’s [launch in June](http://techcrunch.com/2014/06/11/hitch-ride-share/), both rideshare giants Lyft and Uber have implemented test programs for pooled ridesharing using their existing driver bases in the San Francisco Bay area.

-Compared to traditional *dedicated* ridesharing where a customer commissions a full vehicle, Telegraph Research sought to quantify four hypotheses about pooled ridesharing.

 <div class="panel panel-info">
     <div class="panel-heading"><h3 class="panel-title no-margin">Terminology</h3></div>
     <div class="panel-body">
         <ul>
             <li><strong>Dedicated rideshare:</strong> A traditional, taxi-like rideshare where your group controls the vehicle from pickup until dropoff.</li>
-            <li><strong>Pooled rideshare:</strong> A rideshare where you may share the ride with  strangers that may be picked up or dropped off along the way to your destination.</li>
+            <li><strong>Pooled rideshare:</strong> A rideshare where you may share the ride with  strangers that are picked up or dropped off along the way to your destination.</li>
         </ul>
     </div>
 </div>

-### Hypotheses
+Compared to traditional dedicated ridesharing where a customer commissions a full vehicle, Telegraph Research sought to quantify four hypotheses about pooled ridesharing.

+<strong>Hypotheses:</strong>

 1. Pooled ridesharing has significantly higher driver utilization.
 2. Pooled ridesharing takes longer for riders to arrive at the destination.